lonelycode/tyk-io-site-content/dashboard-v0-9/portal/pages.md

 As you can see from the above snippet, the piped `| markDown` operator will try to render the content as markdown, this can be very helpful for generating content without having to add custom markup into the raw content.

+### Custom pages and URLs

+When you create a new page, no matter what template is being used, the URL is always relative to `/portal` or your portal-root, if you have set this in the `tyk_analytics.conf` file.

+So a page with the slug "test-page", would be under "/portal/test-page"

+To define which template to use (if not using the defaults), you will need to set it in the "custom page code" section of the page editor.
+Just use the name that is at the top of the HTML template as defined in the "define" tag, for the home page it's:

+	{{ define "indexPage" }}

+And for a standard page it's:

+	{{ define "portalPage" }}

+To load a custom template you will need to restart the dashboard app though to make sure the templates are cached.